-- (1) Based on 12-month period contractual base rent commencing April 1, 2022. - (2) Includes Honda Used Car and Regina Collision Centre.
-Regina Honda/Acura split 75% and 25% of 30,863 sq. ft. - (3) Includes MINI. - (4) Includes the following Tesla service centre properties: Tesla KW, Tesla Laval, Tesla Edmonton, Tesla Barrie, and Tesla Quebec City (two adjoining properties). - (5) Includes the Audi service property (formerly Infiniti Vancouver). - The Dilawri Group subleased a property in Calgary to Grand Touring Automobile which operates Aston Martin and Bentley.
+(1) Based on 12-month period contractual base rent commencing April 1, 2022.

+(2) Includes Honda Used Car and Regina Collision Centre.
+Regina Honda/Acura split 75% and 25% of 30,863 sq. ft.
+Also includes the former Markham Ford, which is being used for ancillary purposes by Markham Honda.

+(3) Includes MINI.

+(4) Includes the following Tesla service centre properties: Tesla KW, Tesla Laval, Tesla Edmonton, Tesla Barrie, and Tesla Quebec City (two adjoining properties).

+(5) Includes the Audi service property (formerly Infiniti Vancouver).

+(6) The Dilawri Group subleased a property in Calgary to Grand Touring Automobile which operates Aston Martin and Bentley.
 In addition, Grand Touring Automobile sells a variety of luxury used vehicles.
 Also includes the former Dilawri Acura and BMW property in Regina at 1921 1st Avenue which is being used for ancillary dealership purposes by both the Dilawri Pre Owned and the Triple 7 Chrysler dealerships.
-It also includes the former Toyota and Hyundai dealerships which have vacated their premises located in Dixie Auto Mall and a Harley Davidson dealership located in the Dixie Auto Mall; and the applicable Dilawri Tenant will continue to be the lead tenant for Dixie Auto Mall until July 2030.
+Also includes the former Toyota and Hyundai dealerships which have vacated their premises located in Dixie Auto Mall and a Harley Davidson dealership located in the Dixie Auto Mall; and the applicable Dilawri Tenant will continue to be the lead tenant for Dixie Auto Mall until July 2030.
 Includes 3 vehicle compound facilities and undeveloped land that were acquired as part of the Mierins Auto Group Portfolio.
-Also includes the former Nissan Truck property in the Dixie Auto Mall which is being used for ancillary purposes. - (7) Includes Porsche JLR Edmonton. - (8) Includes Dodge, FIAT, Jeep and RAM.
+Also includes the former Nissan Truck property in the Dixie Auto Mall which is being used for ancillary purposes.

+(7) Includes Porsche JLR Edmonton.

+(8) Includes Dodge, FIAT, Jeep and RAM.